Skip to main content

 Historical Note

-The Fatherless Children of France was an organization formed by American women in October 1915 with the objective to provide relief to the French children orphaned by the First World War.
-There were thirty-six chapters or committees throughout the country including New York City and Boston.
-The organization supported the work of the Orphelinat des Armẻes, a French society formed in Paris at the beginning of the First World War, by advertising subscriptions of $35.650 a year.
-The money raised by these subscriptions went directly to the French orphans to supplement the stipends provided by the French government.
+The Fatherless Children of France was established by American women in October 1915 to provide relief for French children orphaned during the First World War.
+The organization operated through thirty-six chapters or committees across the United States, including in New York City and Boston.
+It supported the work of the Orphelinat des Armées, a French society founded in Paris at the outset of the war, by promoting annual subscriptions of $36.50.
+Funds raised through these subscriptions were sent directly to French orphans to supplement stipends provided by the French government.

 7.93 Cubic Feet (25 flat boxes, 1 document box, 1 shoe box and 13 oversize folders)